sheramir/read_daq/README.md

 - **Auto-scaling** and manual range controls
 - **Channel visibility** toggles with color-coded legends
 - **File Management** - Directory selection and CSV export with metadata
+- **Graph Screenshots** - Capture current graph as high-resolution PNG with automatic timestamped naming
 - **Status Display** - Connection status and operation feedback

+#### Graph Screenshot Feature
+The application includes a professional graph capture feature accessible via the "📷 Capture Graph" button:

+**Filename Format**: `graph-[type]-[date]-[time]-[channels].png`
+- `[type]`: "time" for Time Analyzer or "spectrum" for Spectrum Analyzer
+- `[date]`: MM.DD.YY format (e.g., "08.29.25")
+- `[time]`: HHMM format in 24-hour time (e.g., "0900" for 9:00 AM)
+- `[channels]`: Active channel names (e.g., "a1a5" for channels ai1 and ai5)

+**Examples**:
+- `graph-time-08.29.25-0900-a1a5.png` - Time domain at 9:00 AM with channels ai1 and ai5
+- `graph-spectrum-08.29.25-1430-a0a2a3.png` - Spectrum at 2:30 PM with channels ai0, ai1, ai3
+- `graph-time-08.29.25-2115-nodata.png` - Time domain at 9:15 PM with no visible channels

+**Features**:
+- High-resolution output (1920×1080 with anti-aliasing)
+- Captures exactly what's displayed on screen
+- Automatic file naming prevents overwrites
+- Requires save directory to be selected first

 ### Key Features
 - **Hot-plug Support** - Automatically detects when devices are connected/disconnected